-- Assistance required: Does this individual require help with daily activities?
+- Activities impacted: For example, adaptive functioning (health and safety needs, self-care, social functioning, management of finances, etc.), memory, problem-solving, goal setting, and/or judgment. - Frequency: How often is the person inhibited in managing this activity relative to a similar person who does not have their impairment(s)? - Assistance required: Does this individual require help with daily activities?
 Do they use any assistive devices?
 Does this individual need any supervision to ensure their safety or that they remember to take medication? - Avoid irrelevant information: Do not include the individual's ability to work, housekeep, manage a bank account, drive, or engage in recreational activities.

 Whether filling out this form for a child or an adult, assess the individual compared to someone of similar age with no impairment.
 For children, consider and describe how the child is coping in typical environments with age-appropriate expectations.
-Include details such as safety risk, effect on social relationships (peers and family members), requirements for repeated instructions or cues, impulsivity, and the effect (if any) of medication.
+Include details such as the need for an educational assistant, safety risk, effect on social relationships (peers and family members), requirements for repeated instructions or cues, impulsivity, and the effect (if any) of medication.